 Insurance Information and Billing Policies

 To provide the best care and to ensure the availability of services, please call as soon as possible to reschedule or cancel your appointment.
-If you miss your appointment without notifying us or if you cancel or reschedule with 7 days of the scheduled appointment, the $100 scheduling deposit will be non refundable.

 If your insurance company requires prior authorizations for medications or diagnostic imaging tests the facility that is performing the service will do the authorization.
 Our office will help assist the other facilities but if we have to complete the entire prior-authorization service, if requested by the patient, the fee is $50.00 per authorization.
 We will complete prior authorizations for office visits, office procedures, and outpatient surgeries at no charge.

 If your insurance company determines that a service or supply is “not covered,” you will be financially responsible for that particular service or supply.

 There is a fee of $25.00 to process disability forms, life insurance policy application forms, FMLA, and other related forms (up to 3 pages, with $5 per each additional page).

 There is a fee of $15.00 for copying/preparing medical records.
 Records cannot be emailed.